eerotal/LibreSignage/README.rst

    your machine's Docker registry as *libresignage:[version]*.
 You can use it by following the instructions in `4.1.
 Using prebuilt Docker images`_.

+Extra
+*****

+ You can also build LibreSignage Docker images automatically using the helper script *build/helpers/docker/build_img.sh*.
+If you want to build a release image just run the script.
+If you want to build a development image, pass *dev* as the first argument.

+ The *build/helpers/docker/* directory also contains the script *run_dev.sh* for starting a development/testing docker container.

 5. Default users
 ----------------